 Hasnaine has also overseen Groupe Filatex’s various CSR activities, which has involved the implementation of 32 philanthropic programs in Madagascar.
 Furthermore, he founded The Yavarhoussen Fund in 2019, a fund dedicated to supporting Malagasy arts and culture, which began with the participation of Madagascar at the Venice Art Biennale in 2019 for the first time ever.

-In 2018 and 2019, Hasnaine was selected for the ‘Choiseul 100 Africa’ ranking, a publication which recognizes 200 of the most successful African leaders under the age of 40.
+Since 2018, Hasnaine was regularly selected for the ‘Choiseul 100 Africa’ ranking, a publication which recognizes some of the most successful African leaders under the age of 40.
+Hasnaine has been Board member of South Africa’s Zeitz Mocca museum for several years.
+He’s now member of the London Tate Modern’s African Art Acquisitions Committee

 Fonds Yavarhoussen